gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-05-01-analyzing-scihub-data.markdown

 [![](/assets/images/scihub-downloads_per_population_residuals-thumb.png)](/assets/images/scihub-downloads_per_population_residuals.png)
 [click for larger version](assets/images/scihub-downloads_per_population_residuals-thumb.png)

-We again see, when looking at the absolute difference of, that much more downloads are done from Iran than we'd expect.
+We again see, when looking at the absolute difference, that much more downloads are done from Iran than we'd expect.
 And Scott pointed out that [some of the Iranian mirrors were not even included](https://twitter.com/SCEdmunds/status/726122053703618561).
 When we move away from those total numbers and instead look at *Downloads per 1,000 inhabitants* we see a pretty similar picture.

 [![](/assets/images/scihub-downloads_per_population_ranked-thumb.png)](/assets/images/scihub-downloads_per_population_ranked.png)
 [click for larger version](assets/images/scihub-downloads_per_population_ranked.png)